srabhimanyu/Ballontina/README.md

 # Ballontina

-It  is  my  first  year  Data Structure Project
+It  is  my  first  year  Data Structure Project.
+I have made a game name BALLON TINA using C++.

-We have  coin and ballon we have to collect the coin  with the help of ballon and  if  the arrow hits the ballon  Game is  over.
+We have  coin and ballon we have to collect the coin  with the help of ballon and  if  the arrow hits the ballon  Game is  over (Make sure you are not bursted by the arrow).
 We have  a  score board infornt  of  us.

 <img width="960" alt="coverpage" src="https://user-images.githubusercontent.com/11159221/89199244-e8db8780-d5cb-11ea-99c0-5098e6c11b23.png">